 Oh, wait, some self-published books are profound and worthy, while others are trivial and unworthy.
 Perhaps there are some parallels after all.Blogging is a form of self-publishing.
 Click To Tweet

 What I do know is that blogging is a good practice for publishing.
 Blogging can accomplish the following:

 Having a regular blogging schedule gives us mini-deadlines to hit.
 Every week we must write, produce, and publish what we create.
 If we miss a deadline our readers know it.
 Even worse, we know it.
 Deadlines prep us to be ready to hit bigger deadlines later for our books.

 Writers write—even when we don’t want to.
 Sometimes we need to write when we’re sick or tired or lacking motivation or have nothing to say.
 That’s life, and blogging trains us to realize and accept that.

 We write a post, edit it, and then…vacillate.
 It’s scary to press “publish” and share our work with the world.
 What if they don’t like it?
 What if the piece isn’t ready?
 But after a couple dozen posts, it gets easier; after a couple hundred, it’s not a problem; and after a couple thousand, I don’t even think about it.
 That readies us to click publish on our books, too.

 Blogging puts our words out for the public to see.
 Some will like what we write and others won’t.
 Others will point out typos, and a few will find errors that don’t exist.
 This will happen with books but on a greater scale.
 Blogging prepares us for that.

 Yes, blogging is self-publishing.
-So if you blog, that means you’re a self-published author.
+So if you blog, that means you’re a published author.